wp-plugins/wp-media-cleaner/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JAWE2XWH7ZE5U
 Tags: management, admin, file, files, images, image, media, libary, upload, clean, cleaning Requires at least: 3.5
-Tested up to: 3.8
+Tested up to: 3.9.1
-Stable tag: 1.9.2
+Stable tag: 2.0.0

 Help you cleaning your Uploads Directory and your Media Library.

 == Description ==

 Help you cleaning your Uploads Directory and your Media Library.
-It detects files which are in your uploads directory but not referenced anywhere in your WordPress install (posts, pages, media...) or/and detects the media which are not used anywhere.
-Please note that a media attached to a post but not used directly in the content of the post will be considered as not in use.
-You can use the 'ignore' function if you want to keep those files.
-The deleted files will be moved to a trash directory and can be restored directly through the WP Media Cleaner dashboard.

-The plugin handles the retina files (@2x) correctly.
+It checks if:

+- the physical file is linked to a media
+- the media is used in a post
+- the media is used in a post meta
+- the media is present in a WP gallery
+- a retina image is orphan

+If not, it will be added to a specific dashboard and you can trash them from there.
+After more testing, you can trash them definitely.
+You can also choose to "ignore" specific files.

+This plugin deletes files so be careful to backup your files and databases before using it, especially the first time.

+It has been tested with WP Retina 2x and WPML.

 Languages: English, French.